FredrikBakken/udacity_data-engineering/capstone-project/readme.md

 After exploring the contents of the datasets, we can delete them since the Docker container is configured to take care of downloading and extracting all the necessary files automatically.

 ### IoT-23
 The **IoT-23 dataset** contains 23 sub-directories with network packages, categorized as either *Honeypot* or *Malware* captures.
 This project will focus on only looking into the network packages found in the *Malware* directories.
-The files also includes some commented lines at the start and one commented out line in the end, as illustrated below:
+The files also includes some commented lines (starting with #) at the start and one commented out line in the end, as illustrated below:

 ```
 #separator \x09